-Before joining Human Rights Watch, Lena was the coordinator and lead researcher of the Global Urban Futures Project, a research group on inequality, jobless economic growth, and climate change at The New School University in New York.
-She has taught in the graduate program in international affairs at The New School, and the economics department at the John Jay College of Criminal Justice.
-She also worked as a consultant for various non-governmental and international agencies, including UNDP, UN-Habitat, and GIZ.
-Lena holds a Ph.D. in Public and Urban Policy from The New School.
+Before joining Human Rights Watch, Lena was the coordinator and lead researcher of the Global Urban Futures Project at The New School University in New York, focusing on inequality, jobless economic growth, and climate change.
+She taught in the New School's international affairs program and the economics department at the John Jay College of Criminal Justice.
+She also worked as a consultant for non-governmental and international agencies, including UNDP, UN-Habitat, and GIZ.
+Lena is the author of the book "Cities and Economic Inequality in Latin America: Intra-Urban Inequality in Argentina" (Routledge, April 2022), and holds a PhD in Public and Urban Policy from The New School.

 Provide Aid, Expand Social Protection to Prevent Hunger

 Spring Meetings Opportunity to Reset Approach for Universal Social Protection

 Can Advance Economic Justice, Fix Broken Safety Net, But More Needed